LibraryCarpentry/lc-open-refine/_episodes/04-basic-functions-II.md

 To Titlecase| Converts the current value to titlecase (i.e. each word starts with an uppercase character and all other characters are converted to lowercase) | ```value.toTitlecase()```
 Trim leading and trailing whitespace | Removes any 'whitespace' characters (e.g. spaces, tabs) from the start or end of the current value | ```value.trim()```

-### Exercise 7: Correct Publisher data
+>### Exercise 7: Correct Publisher data
-* Create a text facet on the Publisher column
+>* Create a text facet on the Publisher column
-* Note that in the values there are two that look identical - why does this value appear twice?
+>* Note that in the values there are two that look identical - why does this value appear twice?
-* On the publisher column use the dropdown menu to select 'Edit cells->Common transforms->Trim leading and trailing whitespace'
+>* On the publisher column use the dropdown menu to select 'Edit cells->Common transforms->Trim leading and trailing whitespace'
-* Look at the publisher facet now - has it changed? (if it hasn't changed try clicking the Refresh option to make sure it updates)
+>* Look at the publisher facet now - has it changed? (if it hasn't changed try clicking the Refresh option to make sure it updates)
+{: .challenge}

 ### Writing transformations
 To start writing transformations, select the column on which you wish to perform a transformation and choose 'Edit cells->Transform…'.
 In the screen that displays you have a place to write a transformation (the 'Expression' box) and then the ability to Preview the effect the transformation would have on 10 rows of your data.